 William Seifrit, a well known scholar, has written extensively about the pioneer period.
 Art historian Robert Olpin is Dean of the College of Fine Arts at the University of Utah.
 Vern Swanson directs the Springville Museum of Art and is responsible for that institution's expanding collection of Utah art.
 William Gerdts, of the City University of New York, author of Art Across America: Two Centuries of Regional Painting(Abbeville, 1990) contributes the introduction.

-Utah Painting and Sculpture is published in cooperation with the Springville polo ralph lauren Museum of Art.
+Utah Painting and Sculpture is published in cooperation with the Springville Museum of Art.
 The color plates are drawn from that museum's collection and from the Utah State Fine Arts Collection, the LDS Museum of Church History and Art, the Utah Museum of Fine Arts, the BYU Fine Arts Museum, and several private collections.

 Source: Gibbs Smith, Peregrine Smith Books